iboates/android_location_converter/README.md

     output_file_name (string) - What to name the output file.
 You don't need to add a file extension but if you do, it will get ignored.

     output_file_type (string) - What type to write out to.
-Currently there are only two options, "ESRI_Shapefile" and "GeoJSON"
+Currently there are only two options, "ESRI_Shapefile", "GeoJSON" and "KML"

 Other miscellaneous notes: